ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 - I've created custom rules to modify existing rules [^7]
 - I've created custom rules to enforce our style guide, like using [Title Case](https://github.com/ropensci/roweb3/blob/main/.vale-styles/rOpenSci/title.yml) for blog post titles[^8], sentence case for subheadings, and using [relative links](https://github.com/ropensci/roweb3/blob/main/.vale-styles/rOpenSci/ropensci_links.yml) for ropensci.org pages.

-[^7]: For example, [`alex`](https://github.com/get-alex/alex) worries that the word "Mexican" is racist, but at rOpenSci, it's usually stated with pride and I don't want Vale to flag our community members for mentioning their nationality 😅
+[^7]: For example, [`alex`](https://github.com/get-alex/alex) worries that the word "Mexican" might be used in a racist manner, but at rOpenSci, it's stated with pride and I don't want Vale to flag our community members for mentioning their nationality 😅

 [^8]: But awesomely, we can enforce this rule for English, but not Spanish posts!